Mark-Assessment/f-gama-tutor-m1-2/Readme.md

 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 # Known Bugs
-* Hover effects don't work on navigation bar
+* Hover effects don't work on the navigation bar
-* on Ipad text is bit overlapping
+  * I tried fixing hover effects on a nav bar but somehow Bootstrap is overriding the CSS.
+Since there is not much impact on the UX and there are clear redirection provided I left it unfixed

 # Deployment
 GitHub Pages